Spherical Tokamak for Energy Production

-Spherical Tokamak for Energy Production (STEP) is a spherical tokamak fusion plant concept proposed by the United Kingdom Atomic Energy Authority and funded by UK government.
+Spherical Tokamak for Energy Production (STEP) is a spherical tokamak fusion plant concept proposed by the United Kingdom Atomic Energy Authority (UKAEA) and funded by the UK government.
 The project is a proposed DEMO-class successor device to the ITER tokamak proof-of-concept of a fusion plant, the most advanced tokamak fusion reactor to date, which is scheduled to achieve a 'burning plasma' in 2035.
 STEP aims to produce net electricity from fusion on a timescale of 2040.
-Jacob Rees-Mogg, the UK Secretary of State for Business, Energy and Industrial Strategy, announced West Burton A power station in Nottinghamshire as its site on 3 October 2022 during the Conservative Party Conference.
+Jacob Rees-Mogg, then UK Secretary of State for Business, Energy and Industrial Strategy, announced West Burton A power station in Nottinghamshire as its site on 3 October 2022 during the Conservative Party Conference.
 A coal-fired power station at the site ceased production a few days earlier.
+The reactor is planned to have a 100 MW electrical output and be tritium self-sufficient via fuel breeding.

 Plans

 In September 2019, the United Kingdom announced a planned £200-million (US$248-million) investment to produce a design for STEP.
 The funding covers the initial five year concept design phase, while the total capital costs are estimated to be several billion pounds.
 STEP should be operational by the early 2040s.
+In February 2023 the UK government established a new delivery body for STEP, UK Industrial Fusion Solutions Ltd., under the UKAEA.

 The planned UK facility is based on a ‘tokamak’ design that uses magnetic fields to confine a plasma of heavy isotopes of hydrogen, tritium and deuterium, which fuse under extreme heat and pressure.
 STEP would be a variant on the basic tokamak, a spherical tokamak that holds the plasma in a cored-apple shape.
 UKAEA's MAST Upgrade spherical tokamak device started operation in October 2020, and will heavily inform the STEP design.
 With a total diameter of only around 10 m, STEP will be relatively small in comparison to ITER.
 This greatly reduces the cost, but also puts higher stress on the applied materials.

 The construction of STEP is designed to occur over three phases.
 The first phase, from 2019 to 2024, should create an integrated concept design for the reactor together with a strategy to amass an intellectual property portfolio and manage technical risks.
 Additionally, it will locate a UK site and establish the operational framework for the venture.
 The second phase, from 2025 to 2032, will develop the engineering design, including testing and optimizing subsystems, at which stage the STEP site will begin to see a range of engineering activities.
 In the third phase, from 2032 to 2040, the SPR will be constructed and commissioned.

+The reactor's current goal is an electrical output of 100 MWe and will breed its own tritium via Tritium Breeding Modules.